Motions for Temporary Orders

 - Motion for Child Support Order.

 When you file a motion, you need to file:

-- An Affidavit.
-Write on this form the facts the judge needs to know about what happened and when.
-In an affidavit you swear that everything you say is true; and
+- In an affidavit you swear that everything you say is true.

 There will be a hearing on your motion.
 Usually you can choose the date for the hearing.
 Ask the court clerk which days the court hears motions, and then pick a day that works for you.

 Later, you might need to file a Motion to Modify a Temporary Order.
 You may need to file a motion if there is a very important change in your situation or if there is an emergency.
 Some judges do not permit filing motions to modify temporary orders while the case is going on.

 Do I have to serve the Motion for Temporary Orders also?

 Yes.
 Motions for Temporary Orders must also be served.